Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/fs.md

 * The current user is not the owner of the file or root.

 ## `chown(path: string, user: string)`
-Changes the owner of a file or directory.
+Changes the owner of a file or directory, clearing the `setuser` bit if it's set.

 ### Arguments
 1. `path`: The path to the file to modify.